Anastasios of Albania: Life and career

-Yannoulatos was born in Piraeus, Greece.
-On 24 December 2017 he became an Albanian citizen.
-He is the head of the Orthodox Autocephalous Church of Albania.
+Anastasios was born in Piraeus, Greece.
+His paternal grandfather was from Asos, Cephalonia, and moved to Lefkada during the middle of the 19th century.
+On 24 December 2017, he became an Albanian citizen.
+He was the head of the Autocephalous Orthodox Church of Albania.
 His work included charity in Africa in his early years prior to becoming the Archbishop of Albania.

 Education

-Yannoulatos obtained a Certificate of High School with High Honours in 1947, a Bachelor of Divinity from the National University of Athens with High Honors (1952), and carried out post-graduate studies in the History of Religions, Ethnology, Missions, and Africanology at the Universities of Hamburg and Marburg.
+Anastasios obtained a Certificate of High School with High Honours in 1947, a Bachelor of Divinity from the National University of Athens with High Honors (1952), and carried out post-graduate studies in the History of Religions, Ethnology, Missions, and Africanology at the Universities of Hamburg and Marburg.
 He undertook research at Makerere University College (1965–69) under the German Foundation Alexander von Humboldt.
 Th.D. of the Theological Faculty of the National University of Athens (1970, Summa cum laude).
-During his military service (1952–54) he attended the Schools of the Reserve Offices of Syros and of the MB Signals (to both first in rank and chief of School).
+During his military service (1952–54) he attended the Schools of the Army Reserve Officers of Syros and of the Signal Corps of Chaidari (to both first in rank and chief of School).
 He studied various religions, including Hinduism, Buddhism, Taoism, Confucianism, African religions, Islam.

 Church ministry

-Yannoulatos was ordained as a deacon on 7 August 1960; as a priest on 24 May 1964; and as Bishop of Androusa for the position of the General Director of Apostoliki Diakonia of the Church of Greece on 19 November 1972.
+Anastasios was ordained as a deacon on 7 August 1960; as a priest on 24 May 1964; and as Bishop of Androusa for the position of the General Director of Apostoliki Diakonia of the Church of Greece on 19 November 1972.
 He was acting archbishop of the Holy Archbishopric of Irinoupolis (Kenya, Uganda, Tanzania) from 1981 through 1991 and the Patriarchal Exarch in Albania from January 1991 through June 1992.
-He was Metropolitan of Androussa from August 1991 through June 1992 and Archbishop of Tirana, Durrës and Primate of Albania since June 24, 1992.
+He was Metropolitan of Androussa from August 1991 through June 1992 and Archbishop of Tirana, Durrës and Primate of Albania from 24 June 1992 until his death.

 After the 2019 Albania earthquake, the primate of the Orthodox Church of Albania received a letter of solidarity from Reverend Olav Fykse Tveit on behalf of the WCC, which affirms that "the poignant images of devastation and destruction grieve us greatly, as do the accounts of families left destitute by this event, especially as winter fast approaches".
 It concluded with the WCC asking him "to share our message of support and condolence with Christians and with all people of good will in Albania, including religious communities of other faiths with whom you work so closely."

+Anastasios has been praised for reestablishing the Church of Albania and for his social work.
+He has also been praised as a bridge-builder between Greece and Albania and a moderate, but criticized by Albanian nationalists.